-The Worship Hour – 10:30 AM
+The Worship Hour – 9:00 AM

 We have blended worship at Wright Memorial.
 This means we blend together various kinds of worship styles, not too formal, not too informal.
 We use some of the great hymns and anthems of the Christian Church.
 We use some of the old gospel songs and some of the new praise songs.
 We use some Presbyterian hymns as well as some hymns of other traditions.
-We use some spirituals and some hymns of the African American tradition, blue grass and country western music.

 Children are welcome in our church service.
 We love to hear little voices pipe up now and then.
 They are our future!
 But when parents prefer, children under 5 may go to the Nursery on the lower level during the service.
 They will be supervised by an adult or older youth and will be able to play or do crafts under supervision.